 What should I bring?

 Dress for working outside in the weather (rain gear, sunscreen, hats, layers, etc.).
-If you have a favorite pair of garden gloves or hand tools, you’re welcome to bring them or use ours.
+If you have a favourite pair of garden gloves or hand tools, you’re welcome to bring them or use ours.
 You’ll also want to bring a water bottle and a snack.
 Please remember to bring your mask!

 Our schoolyard farms are bustling with activity and we’d love to welcome your organization for a Team Building opportunity.
 We’re looking for teams to join us in a range of activities.
 From cooking healthy meals and making value-added goods, to turning compost, transplanting seedlings, beautifying the space, or building new infrastructure, there is always good work to be done.